 Refusing a Blood Test in New South Wales

 In a blood test a sample of a person’s blood is taken from a vein, usually one in the arm by a medically qualified person who is authorised to do so.
-The sample is then divided between two vials which are sealed and sent to the New South Wales State Analytical Laboratories for them to safely and properly store them.
-The Laboratory will test one, and the person from whom the sample was taken can request that the other is sent for testing to a pathologist or laboratory of their own choosing if they wish to do so to confirm the result.
+The sample is then divided between two vials which are sealed and sent to the New South Wales State Analytical Laboratories.
+The Laboratory will test one of the vials, and the person from whom the sample was taken can request that the other is sent for testing to a pathologist or laboratory of their own choosing if they wish to do so to confirm the result.

-A police officer can direct you to provide a blood sample, whether you consent or not, if;
+A police officer can direct you to provide a blood sample if:

 - You have been physically unable to provide a breath sample when you were lawfully directed to do so.